shrikantkashi2510-gif/llm-eval-reliability-platform/README.md

 # LLM Evaluation & Reliability Platform

-> Production-focused LLM evaluation and reliability platform for monitoring quality, drift, and cost in real-world deployments.

-> This repository reflects evaluation patterns used when operating LLM systems beyond experimentation.
+### A reliability layer that prevents silent AI failures before they hit customers or revenue

+This system is designed for companies running AI in production where incorrect outputs, regressions, and cost drift create real business risk — not just technical debt.

+## The Business Risk This Addresses

+Most AI failures do not crash systems.

+They quietly:
+- Degrade output quality
+- Increase hallucinations
+- Drift after model or prompt changes
+- Inflate costs without obvious signals

+By the time customers or internal teams notice, damage has already occurred.

+This platform exists to surface those failures early — automatically, continuously, and audibly.

 ## Who This Is For

-This project is designed for:
+This platform is designed for:

+- Founders and leadership teams responsible for AI-powered products
-- Teams operating LLMs in production environments
+- Engineering teams operating LLMs in production
-- Engineers responsible for model quality, monitoring, and evaluation
-- Organizations needing repeatable and auditable LLM assessments
+- Organizations where AI output quality directly impacts customers, revenue, or compliance
+- Teams that cannot afford silent regressions or unreliable behavior

+This is especially relevant once AI systems move beyond experimentation into core workflows.

 ## When to Use This

 Use this platform when:

+- AI correctness becomes a business requirement, not an assumption.
 - LLM outputs must be evaluated continuously, not manually
 - Regression, drift, or quality degradation is a concern
 - Cost and latency need to be tracked alongside model quality